skrattaren/apf.rst/apf.rst

 + [p.
 239] "'When Darleen sings "Prancing Queen" [...]'"

-  The heroines of the film "`The Adventures of Priscilla, Queen of the Desert`_" perform (well, playback to) a repertoire of Abba songs.
+  The heroines of the film **The Adventures of Priscilla, Queen of the Desert** perform (well, playback to) a repertoire of Abba songs.
 See the annotation for p.
 131.

 + [p.
 240] "'Look, it's the new brewery because we built it to replace the